 Message from the Chief

-Patient care is provided and carefully overseen by over 45 faculty at Stanford University Medical Center, 10 faculty at the Palo Alto Veteran’s Administration HealthCare System, and 8 affiliated faculty at The Santa Clara Valley Medical Center.
-At Stanford, we have a strong ancillary team of skilled study coordinators and nurse practitioners who are highly trained to address the specific needs of our clinical and research mission.
+Patient care is provided and carefully overseen by over 55 faculty at Stanford University Medical Center, 10 faculty at the Palo Alto Veteran’s Administration HealthCare System, and 8 affiliated faculty at The Santa Clara Valley Medical Center.
+Our physicians also are an intrinsic working force of hospitals around the Bay Area, including Stanford facilities at Emeryville, Pleasanton, Livermore and other sites.
+At Stanford, we have a strong ancillary team of skilled study coordinators and advanced practice providers who are highly trained to address the specific needs of our clinical and research mission.

 The first heart-lung transplant in the world was performed at Stanford in 1981 for a patient with pulmonary hypertension.
 Since then, cardiologists and pulmonologists at Stanford have been at the forefront of new developments in the understanding and treatment of cardiopulmonary disease.
-The Center of Advanced Lung Disease was established at Stanford includes strong interdisciplinary programs that treat and advance care for patients with cystic fibrosis, interstitial lung disease and lung transplants.
-We have one of the busiest and most successful lung and heart/lung transplant programs in the country, performing approximately 45-70 transplants per year.
+We have one of the busiest and most successful lung and heart/lung transplant programs in the country, performing, on average, more than 60 transplants per year and are the leading center in the country for heart-lung transplants.
 In addition, nearly 250 adults with cystic fibrosis are treated at our Adult Cystic Fibrosis Program, making it one of the largest treatment centers in the country specifically geared to the medical need needs of adults living with cystic fibrosis; the combined adult and pediatric cystic fibrosis programs here now form the largest CF Center in the country.
 Clinical care for patients with life-threatening pulmonary hypertension is provided by a team of medical professionals with expertise in all forms of pulmonary hypertension.
-Our clinical mission for a multitude of lung conditions now extends to the East Bay in Emeryville and Valley Care Stanford in Livermore.
 We also have one of the busiest and largest interventional pulmonary programs on the West Coast.
-In the next five years, we look forward to expanding specialty care in COPD.

 PACCM at Stanford is committed to conducting innovative research to advance the health of patients with lung disease.
-In conjunction with the Vera Moulton Wall Center for Pulmonary Vascular Disease, we have one of the leading pulmonary hypertension research programs in the country.
-Other areas of strength include investigative programs in transplantation, interstitial lung disease, lung development, ARDS, outcomes research, genomics and early lung cancer detection.
-In collaboration with UCSF, we have recently formed a strong partnership–The Northern California Scleroderma Research Consortium.
-The objective of this consortium is to advance the understanding of the molecular mechanisms of scleroderma and apply this knowledge to the development of novel biomarkers and effective therapies for patients suffering from scleroderma.
+In conjunction with the Vera Moulton Wall Center for Pulmonary Vascular Disease, we have one of the leading pulmonary hypertension research programs in the world.
+Other areas of strength include investigative programs in transplantation, interstitial lung disease, lung development, ARDS, outcomes research, genomics, and early lung cancer detection.

 An exciting time of growth and opportunity in the advancement of care and understanding of pulmonary, allergy, and critical care medicine at Stanford University.
 We invite you to learn more about the Division through our website.